 This handbook is issued to all Quaker registering officers for marriage in Britain Yearly Meeting of the Religious Society of Friends.
-This 2022 update builds on previous editions and takes account of the legal changes that have been implemented including equal marriage, and changes to the procedures for registering marriages legally.
+This update builds on previous editions and takes account of the legal changes that have been implemented including equal marriage, and 2022 changes to the procedures for registering marriages legally, as well as removing the term overseer.
 This edition is also greatly informed by feedback and soundings taken at the regular registering officer conferences, training given to new registering officers, and correspondence between registering officers and Yearly Meeting staff over the years.
 It should be read in conjunction with the current version of Chapter 16 of Quaker faith & practice.
 All registering officers should make certain that they have and are using the up-to-date version of Chapter 16 (see 'Contacts' in section 21).